 It’s not hard to see that these situations are unfair.
 Sadly, they happen—usually as a result of someone seeing the world too much from their own perspective and not seeking to understand and respect the perspectives of others.
-While an advocacy group may take up a case for the gay employee, many people might say that it’s best for the Muslim or Christian to not bring their religion into the workplace.
+While an advocacy group may rightly take up a case for the gay employee, many people might say that it’s best for the Muslim or Christian to not bring their religion into the workplace (even though religious freedom and respect for LGBT rights are highly correlated).
 It can be hard to know how to live your religion in the workplace.
 Here are a few rules of thumb:

 You have a right to be free from religious discrimination, harassment, and retaliation.
 That means your boss can’t treat you any different from other employees (let alone fire you, refuse to hire you, or deprive you of promotions or benefits) based on your religious beliefs or practices.
 It also means you can object to unfairness without fear of reprisals.
 With rare exceptions, your company shouldn’t even ask you about your religion.

 You have a right to receive reasonable religious accommodations, unless accommodating you creates an “undue hardship” on your employer.
 Because employers can’t ask you about your religion, it’s up to you to request religious accommodations from your employer.
 A reasonable accommodation is one that allows you to follow your religious beliefs with just a modest change to your work environment.
 For example, you can take Sundays off to observe the Sabbath if you can get your work done on other days and your employer can still cover needed shifts without unfairly burdening other employees.